You have no alerts.

 This eerie behavior didn’t look like sleepwalking; possession seemed far more likely.
 I didn’t dare stop.
 My chest was already hurting, and after chasing him all that way, I felt like I was going to cough up a lung when I finally caught up.

 I grabbed him and yanked him around to face me.
-The sight nearly made me faint.
-His pupils had rolled all the way up, leaving only the whites of his eyes visible.
-He was clutching a shovel head in his hand, clearly unconscious.
-His mouth was hanging wide open, fixed in the exact same grin as those Ancient Corpses.
+The sight nearly frightened me out of my wits.
+His eyes were rolled all the way up, showing wide expanses of white.
+He was holding a shovel head in his hand, clearly out of his right mind.
+His mouth hung wide open, fixed in the exact same grin as those Ancient Corpses.

 “He Yu?”
 I called out.